girlnotfound/Kaila-Portfolio/README.md

 - Open the terminal and install the dependencies by running the command: `npm install`

-- Run the seed script, in the terminal run: `npm run seed`

 ## Usage

 - Start the application, in the terminal run the command: `npm start`